💪 Unlock Father’s Day Savings - Limited Time OnlyUnlock Savings

-5 Exercises for Peyronie's Disease
+6 Exercises for Peyronie's Disease

 Peyronie's disease can potentially cause discomfort and pain.
 See our best exercises to reduce Peyronie's Disease symptoms.

-Last Updated: 12/13/2022
+Last Updated: 05/23/2025

-Peyronie's disease is a disorder that causes the penis to curve abnormally.
+Peyronie's disease (PD) is a disorder that causes the penis to curve abnormally.
 Penis discomfort and pain may be connected with the curvature.
-It is also a possible cause of erectile dysfunction.
+It is also a possible cause of erectile dysfunction (ED).
+Research shows Peyronie's disease generally occurs in 6% to 10% of males between 40 and 70.

-PD may correct by itself or be treated with injections to dissolve penile scar tissue.
-Scar tissue removal surgery near the corpora cavernosa or penile implant correction surgery may also be used.
-Peyronie's disease can often lead to abnormal curvature in the penile shaft that can affect penis length.
+PD may self-correct or be treated with injections that dissolve penile scar tissue.
+Doctors may recommend scar tissue removal surgery near the corpora cavernosa or correction with penile implant surgery.

-Taking supplements that may minimize scar tissue, traction devices, penis stretching exercises, penile massage, and are examples of home therapies.
+Taking supplements that may minimize scar tissue, penis stretching exercises, penile massage, and traction devices are examples of home therapies.
 An ability to diagnose Peyronie's disease early is critical for effective treatment.

 Peyronie's disease has two stages: acute and chronic.
 During the acute phase, plaque develops, and curvature begins.
 This typically lasts five to seven months, but it can last up to 18 months in exceptional situations.
 The chronic phase frequently follows, and it is distinguished by the stability of plaque formation and curvature.
 Your therapy will be determined by the stage of Peyronie's disease you are in.